odpi/egeria/developer-resources/tools/IntelliJ.md

 Lombok Plugin

 Egeria makes use of Project Lombok.
 If using JetBrains IntelliJ IDEA ensure the IDEA has the required plugin configured.
 See https://projectlombok.org/setup/intellij for more information.
+Also before running a Maven build please choose "Don't detect" from the "Generated sources folders" dropdown in Preferences -> Build, Execution, Deployment -> Build Tools -> Maven -> Importing.
+This will avoid triggering a duplicate classes build error caused by delomboked sources folder being added as source folder for the Maven module.

 ----
 * Return to [Developer Tools](.)